aus-ref-clim-data-nci/aus-ref-clim-data-nci/Catalogue/datasets/mswep.md

 /g/data/ia39/aus-ref-clim-data-nci/mswep/data/<freq>/mswep_v280_<freq>_<year>.nc
 ```

 Where `<freq>` is mon, day, or 3hr; `<year>` is a year in the range 1979 - 2020.
-The Monthly & Daily data has been concatenated into yearly files, whereas the 3hourly data has been concatenated into monthly files.
+The Monthly, Daily, and 3Hourly data have been concatenated into yearly files.

 ## License